 VMware intends to in an 18 to 24 month period come out with a true management stack that addresses capacity management, infrastructure performance, applications performance (and service assurance), configuration management, lifecycle management, extended provisioning and wrap all of that into a service catalog that lets IT provide a menu of services that can then be automatically provisioning on a dynamic (or even a cloud based) virtual infrastructure.

 I had an interesting conversation with Vizioncore yesterday about how backup is not as much a decision about what software to use but what process to use.
-In addition, this process needs to be considered and thought about from the very beginning of your virtualization architecture design process.
+In addition, this process needs to be considered from the very beginning of your virtualization architecture.
 With the quantity of virtual machines being used today by the SMB and Enterprise customers, the backup window has grown to nearly an all day event.
 What you say?
-An all day event!
+An all day event?
 My backups happen with the window I set.

-When you think of backup security, many people think of ensuring tapes are off-site or even encryption on media, but what is really required for backup security?
+When you think of backup security, many people think of ensuring tapes are offsite or even encryption on media, but what is really required for backup security?
 There is quite a bit going on when someone performs a backup within the virtual environment, so where does security begin and end for making a single or multiple backups?

 When VMware bought SpringSource they got three things:

-- Development Tools
+1. Development Tools

-- Java application frameworks (runtime infrastructure for Java based applications)
+2. Java application frameworks (runtime infrastructure for Java based applications)

-- Performance and Availability management tools that came as a result of SpringSource buying the assets of Hyperic earlier this year
+3. Performance and Availability management tools that came as a result of SpringSource buying the assets of Hyperic earlier this year

 Now that VMware owns Hyperic, it owns a monitoring solution that focuses upon the availability and resource utilization of servers, both physical and virtual.
 This puts VMware in the position to compete directly with third party vendors that have had this space largely to themselves, and will force these vendors to focus on new positioning and new differentiation in order to be competitive.